Open-Science-Nordics/workshop-materials/README.md

-# workshop-materials

-This repo contains:

-Exercises, demonstrations and other relevant workshop materials
+This repo contains the talks demonstrating specific functionality and also corresponding exercises along with other relevant workshop materials.

 # Programme

 Time and place is at the Swedish Museum of Natural History on Day 1, January 24, 2017 and Day 2, January 25, 2017.

-- 13:00 - 16:30 *Demonstrations/Exercises*
-- 14:30 - 15:00 *Coffee/Tea served at 14:30*

-TODO: please suggest programme details

-2 blocks of 1.5 h are available on each day...
+The afternoons at the end of the two days from 13:00 - 16:30 is planned for *Demonstrations and Exercises* with a *Coffee/Tea* served at 14:30-15:00.
+This means two blocks of 1.5 h are available on each day...

-Can be split into dual 45-minute sessions:
+A suggested programme can therefore be split into dual 45-minute sessions:

 ## Day 1